 Software engineering projects require the use of complex development technologies.
 A developer might use AngularJS to build a highly interactive web app, Java for an Android app, or Swift for iPhone.
-For rapid prototyping that allows programmers to test and build apps in an efficient way, Ruby on the Rails is a user-friendly application used by many of the big guys, including Twitter, Groupon, and Airbnb.
+For rapid prototyping that allows programmers to test and build apps in an efficient way, Ruby on Rails is a user-friendly application used by many of the big guys, including Twitter, Groupon, and Airbnb.
 Python is another favorite among software developers, largely because of its highly readable code.
 Unfortunately, even using state-of-the-art technologies doesn’t guarantee your project won’t fail.
 When this happens, the technology itself is rarely the cause of the breakdown.

 Most problems that arise in software development are due to the “human factor.”
 This is especially true with outsourced software projects.
-At Waverley we are keenly aware of this and it’s why we put so much attention on management and communication with our clients.
+At Waverley, we are keenly aware of this and it’s why we put so much attention on management and communication with our clients.
 Lack of commitment from either side, insufficient pre-planning, or inattention can derail even the best technology.

-We know how to avoid these common mistakes in software development outsourcing, which is why we have so many happy customers.
+We know how to avoid these risks and common mistakes in software development outsourcing, which is why we have so many happy customers.
 Knowing where the pitfalls are, and knowing what to do to avoid them, will give you a leg up when you decide to outsource your software project.
 So, without further ado, here they are:

 №1: Never Throw Your Project “Over the Wall” and Expect Good Results

 Working with a software outsourcing company demands attention, organization, commitment, and skill.
 Of course, your company should be healthy internally when you go into the project.
-That way, when another company is added to the mix, you already know how to manage workflow, have defined areas of responsibility, and a clear business strategy.
+That way, when another company is added to the mix, you already know how to manage workflow, have defined areas of responsibility, and clear business strategy.
 No outside company can do this for you.
 If they promise that they will, my advice (based on +20 years experience) is that you take that promise as a yellow flag.